geekswagg/univention-corporate-server/doc/changelog/index.rst

 Univention Management Console web interface
 ===========================================

-* The Tree widget now correctly encodes its content, effectively removing an XSS attack vector (:uv:bug:`49001`).
+* The *Tree* widget now correctly encodes its content, effectively removing an cross-site scripting (XSS) attack vector (:uv:bug:`49001`).

-* A syntax check error message did not properly escape HTML code in XSS attempts on UCR keys (:uv:bug:`58279`).
+* A syntax check error message didn't properly escape HTML code in XSS attempts on UCR keys (:uv:bug:`58279`).

-* Certain widgets, e.g., in the ``Users Module``, were not considered as empty by the frontend although they were.
+* Certain widgets, for example, in the *Users Module*, weren't considered as empty by the frontend although they were.
 This led to values being sent to backend that should have been ignored.
 This has been fixed (:uv:bug:`58130`).

-* Improved the styling of the MultiInput widget when displaying more than two input fields to enhance UI appearance in the |UMC| (:uv:bug:`58122`).
+* Improved the styling of the *MultiInput* widget when displaying more than two input fields to enhance UI appearance in the |UMC| (:uv:bug:`58122`).

 .. _changelog-umc-portal: